Spotify: Stations by Spotify

 On 31 January 2018, Spotify started testing a new Pandora-styled standalone app called Stations by Spotify for Australian Android users.
 It featured 62 music channels, each devoted to a particular genre.
 Spotify itself has two channels named after its playlists that link directly to the users' profile: "Release Radar" and "Discover Weekly".
 The aim was to help users to listen to the music they want without information overload or spending time building their own playlists.
 At launch, the skipping feature was not featured to "reinforce the feel of radio", but it was quietly added later and with no limits.
 Songs can be "loved" but cannot be "hated".
 If a song is "loved", a custom radio channel will be created based on it, and when there are at least 15 of these songs, a "My Favourites" channel is unlocked.

 The standalone app was made available to all iOS and Android users in the United States since 4 June 2019.

 Spotify announced the app would be shut down on 16 May 2022.
 The company said users would be able to login into the main Spotify app with their Stations account and transfer their stations into Spotify.

 Platforms

-Spotify has client software currently available for Windows, macOS, Wear OS, Android, iOS, watchOS, iPadOS, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S game consoles.
+Spotify has client software currently available for Windows, macOS, Wear OS, Android, iOS, watchOS, iPadOS, PlayStation 3, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S game consoles.
 There is an official, although unsupported Linux version.
 Spotify also offers a proprietary protocol known as "Spotify Connect", which lets users listen to music through a wide range of entertainment systems, including speakers, receivers, TVs, cars, and smartwatches.
 Spotify also has a web player (open.spotify.com).
-Offline Music listening is possible on watchOS and more recently added to google's WearOS for those with premium subscriptions.
+Offline Music listening is possible on watchOS and more recently added to Google's WearOS for those with premium subscriptions.
 Unlike the apps, the web player does not have the ability to download music for offline listening.
 In June 2017, Spotify became available as an app through Windows Store.